jonathan-nam/real-gm-fetcher/README.md

-# real-gm-fetcher
+# Introduction
-Real GM Fetcher
+Real GM Fetcher is designed to help individuals query international basketball transactions.
+Unlike the NBA, this information is harder to find and not as readily publicized.
+Using this tool can provide valuable insights quickly.